A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Conclusion

 We presented methodology for the estimation of multivariate exponential family distributions.
 As special case of interest, the employed class of distributions encompasses the pairwise Markov random field that describes stochastic relations among variates of various types.

 The model parameters are estimated by means of penalized pseudo-likelihood maximization to account for collinearity and an excess of variates (relative to the sample size).
 This estimator was shown to be consistent under mild conditions.
-Our algorithm allows for computational efficiency on multi-core systems and accommodates for a large number of variates.
+Our algorithm allows for efficienct computation on multi-core systems and accommodates for a large number of variates.
 The algorithm was shown to converge and terminate.
-Finally, the performance of the algorithm and penalized estimator was studied by means of a simulation study, and our methodology was demonstrated with an application to an integrative omics study using data from various molecular levels (and types), which yielded biological sensible results.
+The performance of the penalized estimator was compared to related ones, and the proposed algorithm was benchmarked in a simulation study.
+The latter resulted in several improvements to enhance computational efficiency and speed of convergence.
+Finally, our methodology was demonstrated with an application to an integrative omics study using data from various molecular levels (and types), which yielded biological sensible results.

-Envisioned extensions of the presented ridge pseudo-likelihood estimator allow -- amongst others -- for variate type-wise penalization.
+Envisioned extensions of the presented ridge pseudo-likelihood estimator allow -- among others -- for variate type-wise penalization.
 Technically, this is a minor modification of the algorithm but brings about the demand for an efficient penalty parameter selection procedure.
 Furthermore, when quantitative prior information of the parameter is available it may be of interest to accommodate shrinkage to nonzero values.

 Foreseeing a world with highly parallelized workloads, our algorithm provides a first step towards a theoretical framework that allows for efficient parallel evaluation of (high-dimensional) estimators.
 Usually and rightfully most effort concentrates on the mathematical optimization of the computational aspects of an algorithm.
 Once that has reached its limits, parallelization may push further.
-This amounts to simultaneous estimation of parts of the parameter followed by careful -- to ensure convergence -- recombination to construct a full updated parameter estimate.
+This amounts to simultaneous estimation of parts of the parameter followed by careful -- to ensure convergence -- recombination to construct a fully updated parameter estimate.
 Such parallel algorithms may bring about a considerable computational gain.
 For example, in the presented case this gain was exploited to incorporate full second-order information without inferior computational complexity compared to existing algorithms.